19hours/sg-statutes/Accountants Act - AA2004.md

 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.

 [Accountants 2001 Ed\., s\.
-68]

-#### Restrictions on employing disqualified persons
+68]#### Restrictions on employing disqualified persons

-59\.

-—(1)  No public accountant shall in connection with his practice as such, and no accounting corporation, accounting firm or accounting LLP shall in connection with its business of providing public accountancy services, without the consent of the Oversight Committee, employ or remunerate any person who to his or its knowledge —

-(a) is an undischarged bankrupt;
+59\.—(1)  No public accountant shall in connection with his practice as such, and no accounting corporation, accounting firm or accounting LLP shall in connection with its business of providing public accountancy services, without the consent of the Oversight Committee, employ or remunerate any person who to his or its knowledge —(a) is an undischarged bankrupt;

 (b) has had his registration as a public accountant suspended or cancelled under Part V or VI; or